kumar-w0rkspace/WebUITestFramework/README.md

 📌 More features and improvements will be added as the framework matures.

-> 🔍 Note: The `reports/demo-testng-output/` folder is added only for demonstration purposes.
+> 🔍 Note: These folders are added only for demonstration purposes.
+> `reports/demo-testng-output/`
+> `demo_logs`
+>
-> This shows what the TestNG native output looks like after a successful test suite execution.
+> This shows what the native output looks like after a successful test execution.
 ---

 ## 🚀 Key Features